 Hearing from friends, family, and strangers about their own mental health struggles can help, but sometimes you need to hear from someone you look up to.
 Celebrities don’t often let you look into their personal lives, but when they do, it can be very powerful.

-These 10 celebrities have talked publicly about their struggles with mental health.
+There are plenty of mainstream celebrities who are surprisingly geeky, but the following celebrities have talked publicly about their struggles with mental health.
 And their stories can provide some needed inspiration for others dealing with the same issues.

 Note: If you feel you can’t cope with your mental health struggles, or you’ve had thoughts of harming yourself, talk to a professional right away.
 The Get Immediate Help page at mentalhealth.gov is a great resource.